 Payment Type Definition Pay Item Category Bonuses and commissions are typically paid as lump- sum payments rather than at each regular pay period.
 Bonuses and Commissions Bonuses are usually paid to an employee in recognition of performance or services and may not be related to a particular period of work performed.
 Commissions are usually paid to an employee in recognition of performance or services and may be calculated as a portion of the proceeds or volume of sales.
 Payment If a bonus or commission is paid in respect of overtime, this should be classified as "Overtime".
 Directors' Fees Payments to the director of a company, or to a person who performs the duties of a director of the company.
 Payment Earnings paid to an Australian resident for tax purposes, who works in another country for 91 days Leave Exempt Foreign Income or more for a continuous period, the income is subject to tax in that country, and it meets the criteria to be exempt from tax.
 Payment Termination Gross Payments Reportable payments which do not fall into any other category defined by the ATO.
 Payment Overtime Payments made to an employee for extra time worked.
-It can include work done beyond their ordinary hours of work, outside the agreed number o hours or outside the spread of ordinary hours.
+It can include work done beyond their ordinary hours of work, outside the agreed number of hours or outside the spread of ordinary hours.

 Category Payment Type Definition Pay Item Category Award Transport Deductible expense allowance for the total rate specified in an industrial instrument to cover the cost of transport (excluding travel or cents per kilometre reported as other separately itemised allowances) for business purposes.
 Must be traceable to an award in force on 29 October 1986.
 Payment Cents per Kilometre Deductible expense allowance that defines a set rate for each kilometre travelled for business purposes.
 Payment Laundry Deductible expense allowances for washing, drying and/or ironing uniforms required for business purposes.
 Payment Other Deductible or non-deductible expense allowances which do not fall into the ATO defined categories.
-Payment Allowances Overtime Meal Overtime Meal Industrial instrument that are in excess reasonable amount which is paid to compayee for meals consumed during mean connected with overtime worked.
-Deductible expense allowance that is pure maintaining a qualification that is evidence certificate, licence or similar that is expended to maintain a requirement of specific tasks or activities performed the additional responsibilities, inconvenient.
-Deductible expense allowances defined in an industrial instrument that are in excess of the ATO reasonable amount which is paid to compensate the payee for meals consumed during meal breaks connected with overtime worked.
-Payment Deductible expense allowance that is paid for maintaining a qualification that is evidenced by a certificate, licence or similar that is expected to be expended to maintain a requirement of the job.
-Payment Service allowances paid to a payee to compensate for specific tasks or activities performed that involve additional responsibilities, inconvenience, or efforts above the base rate of pay (i.e. First Aid Allowance) Payment Tool Deductible expense allowances to compensate a payee who is required to provide their own tools or equipment to perform work or services for the payer.
+Payment Allowances Overtime Meal Deductible expense allowances defined in an industrial instrument that are in excess of the ATO reasonable amount which is paid to compensate the payee for meals consumed during meal breaks connected with overtime worked.
+Payment Qualification Deductible expense allowance that is paid for maintaining a qualification that is evidenced by a certificate, licence or similar that is expected to be expended to maintain a requirement of the job.
+Payment Task Service allowances paid to a payee to compensate for specific tasks or activities performed that involve additional responsibilities, inconvenience, or efforts above the base rate of pay (i.e. First Aid Allowance) Payment Tool Deductible expense allowances to compensate a payee who is required to provide their own tools or equipment to perform work or services for the payer.
 Payment Travel and Accommodation Deductible expense allowances that are in excess of the ATO reasonable allowances amount (for domestic or overseas travel), undertaken for business purposes, which are intended to compensate employees who are required to sleep away from home.
 Payment